hypackel/KittenStore/README.md

 To get started with KittenStore, follow these steps:

-1. **Browse the Collection**: Use the search function or browse categories to find the IPA files you need.
+1. **Browse the Collection**: Use the search function to find the IPA files you need.
-2. **Download**: Click on the desired app to view details and download the IPA file.
+2. **Download**: Click on the desired app to view details.
 3. **Install**: You can install using Altstore, Sidestore, AppDB or even just downloading the ipa file.

 ## Contributing